The Name G‑d

 What else do we know about the 'g‑d (s)' of the 'Goths'?

 • The word and its cognates were initially neutral, which makes it clear that this name does not have any spiritual or divine authority.
-Only when their speakers, the Goths converted to Christianity, the word was adapted by them to be masculine (while the neuter endured!).
+Only when their speakers, the Goths converted to ~Christianity~, the word was adapted by them to be masculine (while the neuter endured!).

 • Ostrogoths (one of the two great Gothic kingdoms within the Western Roman Empire) most probably means "Goths of the rising sun" or "Goths glorified by the rising sun" !!!
-Here the we find a literal use of a 'Little gods theology' blatantly assigned to an entire tribe of peoples, who considered themselves as very special because of the spiritual origin of 'Goth', and had also been considered so by many others as we notice over and over again when reading through the historical accounts.
-While we are not aware what spiritual entity or entities the term 'G-th' exactly refers to prior to its use by Arian / Gothic Christianity, we unmistakably see an unholy awe about all those individuals and tribes carrying, and many others being keen to carry such name.
-This term was at no point just an ordinary designation of a tribe, it was in its very essence the synonym of the worship of a mysterious 'G-th' and to a strong degree of a worship of self by those carrying this name based on ancestry and their features as tall, blonde and blue-eyed arians:
+Here the we find a literal use of a 'Little gods theology' blatantly assigned to an entire tribe of peoples, who considered themselves as very special because of the spiritual origin of 'Goth', and had also been considered so by many others, as we notice over and over when reading through the historical accounts.
+While we are not aware what spiritual entity or entities the term 'G-th' exactly refers to prior to its use by Arian / Gothic ~Christianity~, we unmistakably see an unholy awe about all those individuals and tribes carrying, and many others being keen to carry such name.
+This term was at no point just an ordinary designation of a tribe, it was in its very essence the synonym for the worship of (a) mysterious 'G-th(s)' and to a strong degree of a worship of self by those carrying this name based on ancestry and their features as tall, blonde and blue-eyed arians:

 'Goth' has a problematic background.